Jamesaskew101/ERP-Additional-Materials/README.md

 For reproducibility:
 - The repository includes **all preprocessing, training, and evaluation scripts**.
 - Data paths are maintained in the code so that users with appropriate access can reproduce results by placing the original files in the same directory structure.
-- Data can be accessed apon request.
+- Data can be accessed upon request.

 ## Reproduction of Final Model